 Only in Nashville for a Few Hours?
 Here’s what to do!

 I'm going to assume that you have 3 hours, not including the transit time from the airport – we're talking about a solid 3 hours free to roam downtown.
-If you have less than 3 hours, I wouldn't change this plan; you'll just need to shorten the time allowed for each destination.
+If you have less than 3 hours, I wouldn't change this plan; you'll need to shorten the time allowed for each destination.

 Here's what you should do if you only have a few hours in Nashville:

 First, go to Lower Broadway and experience Nashville’s Honky-Tonk Highway.
 Second, go to Fifth and Broadway.
 It’s just a short walk up from Lower Broadway.
-It’s an open-air spot to eat, shop, and drink, nestled behind the Ryman Auditorium.
+It’s an open-air spot to eat, shop, and drink behind the Ryman Auditorium.
 It’s also home to Justin Timberlake’s Twelve Thirty Club.
 Third, visit a music museum.
 I recommend the Musicians Hall of Fame.

 1. Lower Broadway

-Lower Broadway is where all the honky-tonks and bars are located.
-If I were you, I'd ask my Uber/Lift driver to drop me anywhere on the Lower Broadway strip.
-It doesn't matter what time of day or week you arrive, the bars will be open, and the live music will be flowing in the streets.
-There are over 30 bars on Lower Broadway so it would be entirely possible to spend the whole 3 hours here.
+It doesn't matter what time of day or week you arrive; the bars will be open, and the live music will be flowing in the streets.
+There are over 30 bars on Lower Broadway, so it would be entirely possible to spend the whole 3 hours here.
 I created a list of the best bars on Broadway here.
 However, if you want to have the best Nashville experience in a short time, here's what I recommend:

 Tootsies Orchid Lounge